Insights Basics

 - etc.

 You can stack cohort filters in the same subsegment.
-This is useful when you want to filter for users in two cohorts.
+This is useful when you want to filter for users who belong to two cohorts.

-Selecting users in one of two cohorts is identical to selecting users in two segments.
+Selecting users in one of two cohorts is equivalent to selecting users in two segments.

 Filter operators

-You will see different operators depending on the property filter type and the type of property data.
+The available operators depend on the property filter type and the type of property data.

-Event, user, and group property filters will have the following operators available:
+Event, user, and group property filters have the following operators available:

 - Scalar data types (integers, float, dates):

 Date and time filters are also supported.
-If you need to type a specific date or time, use the YYYY-MM-DD
+To type a specific date or time, use the YYYY-MM-DD or YYYY-MM-DD HH:MM:SS ISO formats.

 - String data type:

-In addition to the data types operators (above), you will see the following operators:
+In addition to the operators above, the following operators are available:

-They compare the string values based on the ASCII code of the characters.
+They compare string values based on the ASCII codes of the characters.

-event, and their country codes contain any of the following letters: a
+The example above selects users who performed a Page Visit event and whose country codes contain either of the following letters: a or b.

 - Boolean data type: